ConanChou/kce_clj/README.md

  :author "Snoman, Rick",
  :timestamp #inst "2016-06-30T15:21:52.000-00:00",
  :location {:start 274, :end 275},
  :text "The harmonic minor scale is very similar to the natural minor scale but with the seventh note increased, or augmented, up the scale by a semitone."}
 ```

-As you can see, you need to a bit more hard-working if you want to your code to be lazy :)
+As you can see, you need to be a bit more hard-working if you want your code to be lazy :)

-Usage:
+### Parameters

 ```
 (extract file_path_string tz_id)